infrat/chirp2vgc/README.md

-# CSV Viewer Application
+# Chirp2VGC Online Converter

-A web application for uploading and viewing CSV files in a data table format.
+A web application for uploading and viewing CHIRP CSV files in a data table format.

 ## Features

-- Upload CSV files (up to 1MB)
+- Upload CHIRP CSV files (up to 1MB)
 - View CSV data in an interactive table
 - Sort data by columns
 - Paginate through large datasets